cambridge-cares/TheWorldAvatar/Agents/CReDoPhase1BuildingsAgent/README.md

-# King's Lynn Agent
+# CReDo Phase1 Buildings Agent

-The target of this agent is to provide functionality for an interoperable city environment, combining static built environment and dynamic (real-time) time series data.
-The exact scope and focus will change during development.
+The target of this agent (i.e. rather the provided scripts) is to provide functionality to retrieve instantiated OntoCityGml buildings as GeoJSON files for visualisations.

-Please note, that this project is still **highly work in progress**!
+The `query_buildings_open_data.py` script queries the data as locally run script, while the `query_buildings_open_data_dockerised.py` queries the data via a dockerised agent.
+Both scripts focus on the open OS data used for CReDO phase 1.

 ## Preparation
 ### 1. Installing the project (on Windows)